 Leaving semantics aside, Ken Wheeler insists that all the social distancing guidance we’ve received during the pandemic has come from people with a perverse desire for power over others.
 It seems inconceivable to him that public health authorities issued the pandemic rules to save lives.

-Now that medical experts recommend a third injection as a booster, Ken Wheeler has irrationally begun to gloat.
-He seems to perceive an irony since, in his mind, those who’ve had two doses of the vaccine are now second class citizens behind those who’ve had their booster shot.
+Now that medical experts recommend additional injections as boosters, Ken Wheeler has irrationally begun to gloat.
+He seems to perceive an irony since, in his mind, those who’ve had their minimum two doses of the vaccine are now second-class citizens behind those who’ve had booster shots.

 The Angry Photographer can’t grasp that the fully vaccinated will jump at the chance to get a booster shot as soon as they can.
-Vaccination will continue to split society into just two groups – the vaccinated, scientifically literate, versus the unvaccinated science deniers, including him.
+Vaccination will continue to split society into just two groups – the scientifically literate versus the unvaccinated science deniers, including him.

 The Theoria Apophasis creator denies the possibility of eradicating COVID-19.
-As evidence, he cites the ongoing prevalence of the common cold and the flu.
+As proof, he cherry-picks evidence on the ongoing prevalence of the common cold and the flu.